tchicoulo/stv-modal-plugin/README.md

 `let styleText = {};`

 Example:

 let background: {
-justifyContent: "right",
+  justifyContent: "left",
   backgroundColor: "red",
-opacity: "0.7",
 }

 let containerModal: {
-width: "200px",
-height: "70px",
-border: "2px solid orange",
+  justifyContent: "left",
+  marginLeft: "50px",
+  paddingLeft: "50px",
 }

-let styleText: {
+let styleText = {
-color: "red",
+  color: "green",
-fontSize: "20px",
-}
+  textDecoration: "underline",
+};

-### 2.2 Finally, you just need to add properties that you need to the props modal component.
+### 2.2 Apply your custom style that you need to the props modal component.

 Below, there is an example if you want to change properties of theses 3 custom part.

 `<ModalDialog name="Your Text" background={background} containerModal={containerModal} styleText={styleText}/>`

-You can use 1 or 2 of them too, as you need.
+You can use 1 or 2, 3 of them too, as you need.

+## 3 Add event or do something when you click to the cross or to the background area of you library

+it's an event onClick, you just need to add the "handleClick" on props.

+then, replace "do something" like in the example below by what do you want you need to do for your project.

+Example:

+`<ModalDialog text="Employee Created!" handleClick={() => "Do something"} background={background} containerModal={containerModal}/>`

+That's it.

 Enjoy!